SUPER and femtosecond spin-conserving coherent excitation of a tin-vacancy color center in diamond: Abstract

 \section{Abstract}

 The coherent excitation of an optically active spin system is one of the key elements in the engineering of a spin-photon interface.
-In this work, we use the novel SUPER scheme, employing nonresonant ultrashort optical pulses, to coherently control the main optical transition of a tin-vacancy color center in diamond, a promising emitter that can both be utilized as a quantum memory and a single-photon source.
-Furthermore, we implement a subpicosecond control scheme using resonant pulses for achieving record short quantum gates applied to diamond color centers.
-The employed ultrafast quantum gates open up a new regime of quantum information processing with solid-state color centers, eventually enabling multi-gate operations with the optical qubit and efficient spectral filtering of the excitation laser from deterministically prepared coherent photons.
+Using the novel SUPER scheme, we coherently control the main optical transition of a tin-vacancy color center in diamond with nonresonant ultrashort optical pulses.
+Furthermore, we implement a femtosecond control scheme using resonant pulses for achieving record short quantum gates applied to diamond color centers.
+We simulate the applicability of the SUPER scheme to spin qubits and experimentally investigate spin mixing.
+Finally, we propose a spin-spin entanglement scheme in a scenario where the excitation with broadband pulses is incompatible with spin-selective excitation.
+The employed ultrafast quantum gates open up a new regime of quantum control with solid-state color centers, enabling multi-gate operations and efficient spectral filtering of the excitation laser from deterministically prepared coherent photons.